 - https://www.google.com Please note that Google then performs its own redirection to your "local" Google domain (e.g., here in the UK we are redirected from .com to .co.uk) and you will need to allow this also in order for Google to register as online for you.

 Also note that if you're still using Windows 7, then you may nowadays have issues getting our current webserver SSL certificates, as Microsoft has long ago stopped supporting Windows 7.
 Please see the troubleshooting section at the bottom of this page if you're always unable to reach some/any of the sites above even when opening them in your browser.

 GMS2's stated requirements are for an always-on internet connection, however in practice you can often run offline for extensive periods of time.

-Of course, without internet access you will not be able to update your license if you buy new products, download any new/updated demos or tutorials, or access our Marketplace.
+Of course, without internet access you will not be able to update your subscription if you buy new products, download any new/updated demos or tutorials, or access our Marketplace.

-Be aware GMS2 will require internet access at least once every 28 days in order to avoid your license information expiring.
+Be aware GMS2 will require internet access at least once every 28 days in order to avoid the account information timing out of the IDE.

 The Runtime Tools